While VPN technology has been around for decades, it’s only in recent years it’s become so increasingly popular.

 But it isn’t just big companies.
 Cybercriminals tend to target smaller businesses because they present softer targets – smaller budgets mean less robust cybersecurity, both in theory and (unfortunately) practice.

-Implementing a company VPN all your employees can use while on the premises helps to protect your business’s private data.
+Implementing a business VPN all your employees can use while on the premises helps to protect your business’s private data.

 4. Prevent VOIP Eavesdropping